yveskerwyn/jumpscale/17-zos_primitives.md

 zos_node.client.info.version()
 ```

+<a id="authenticate-sshkey"></a>

+## Authorize SSH key in Zero-OS node

+Since the machine was started development mode, you can SSH it.

-First create an SSH key for authenticating against the VM:
+First create a new SSH key, using the `sshkey` client:
 ```python
 sshkey_name = "my_sshkey"
 sshkey_path = "/root/.ssh/{}".format(sshkey_name)